 3) The maintenance contractors set about the task of removing the existing doors and replacing them using the materials supplied.

-4) Only when inspected by a competent person were the fire doors identified as non-compliant.
+4) Only when inspected by a competent person where the fire doors are identified as non-compliant.

 So what went wrong and how?